 Happy safe splishin’ and a splashin’ in the water all summer long!

 Planning a Kids’ Birthday Pool Party

 “Mom, I want to have my birthday party out at the pool.”
 My initial thought was “Yea!”.
 I took one of my kids to a birthday pool party last year and it was very enjoyable…and looked easy to plan.
-Put kids together with water and it’s a natural for a fun party.
-But as with any party, there was some planning involved.
-Here are the things I had to consider to coordinate a kid friendly, fun and safe pool party:
+Put kids together with water and it’s natural for a fun party.
+But as with any party, there was some planning involved to make sure it’s done the right way.
+Taking into account all that needs to be looked at such as do I want photos taken?
+If you do want to remember the day and have pictures of it you can always hire a photographer like olgatopchii.com, it’s up to you and how you want the birthday to go!
+Anyway, here are the things I had to consider to coordinate a kid-friendly, fun and safe pool party:

 The invitation process.
 When you invite kids to a party at a pool, most of the parents will want to stay around.
 I think it’s their concern about safety.
 My son made up a list of kids he wanted to invite and I called each parent to gather addresses and let them know they were welcome to stay.
 I also very diplomatically confirmed that each child could swim.
 My son and I picked out some great invitations, and he hand wrote the addresses.
 He said his friends really got a kick out of receiving a mailed invitation.
 Here are some great resources with more party planning information: